jdittrich/userNeedResearchBook/text/allURBook.md

 Think of yourself like an apprentice of the participant.
 The participant is the master or expert who can teach you some of his/her skills.
-This is contrary to the idea of the researcher as the expert – which should be avoided.
-If the participant would just look up to you and your concept of how work should be done we would not get to know anything.

-Teaching an apprentice is not a theoretical or artificially set up
-process: It is directly connected to the work practice.
-This work is which is what you want to know about and observe – instead of some made up process just for teaching.

-A Master/Apprentice-Relation means as well you that understanding the user by observing is not a passive process.
+This means that understanding the user by observing is not a passive process.
 Like an apprentice you can and should ask questions.

 <div class="example">